ZEN in the TAC approach

 This essay uses Zen in the first of these two meanings with characteristics that include simplicity, gentleness, harmony, reverence, humility, integrity and the taking of great care.

-In pursuit of this Zen, I am going to focus on wholeness, striving for clarity and simplicity by eliminating unnecessary complications and fragmentation.
+In pursuit of Zen, I am going to focus on wholeness, striving for clarity and simplicity by eliminating unnecessary complications and fragmentation.
 There is the wholeness of families, the wholeness of each child and the wholeness of each child’s multifaceted condition.
-To help each child gain new understanding and skills, there is the wholeness of early childhood intervention teams and the wholeness of their integrated approaches combining education, therapy and play.
-Then there is the wholeness of the child’s learning in everyday family life.
+To help each child gain new understanding and skills, there is the wholeness of early child and family support teams and the wholeness of their integrated approaches combining education, play and the work of paediatric therapists.
+Then there is the wholeness and naturalness of the child’s learning in everyday family life.

-This Zen perspective on care and support for babies and pre-school children who have disabilities allows me to put intuition alongside evidence-based practice and humanity alongside science.
+This Zen perspective on care and support for babies and pre-school children who have very special needs allows me to put intuition alongside evidence-based practice and humanity alongside science.
 These young children are, in the majority of situations, brought up by their parents in family homes where laboratory conditions do not apply and in which family life cannot be reduced to data.
 How babies and infants learn is essentially a mystery before which we should stand in awe.
-There are no technical manuals telling us how to help each unique disabled child learn.
-For these reasons, practitioners can combine best practice with humility, intuition and humanity taking what each child’s parents know and do as the starting point when a parent asks for help.
+There are no technical manuals telling us how to help each of these unique children learn.
+For these reasons, practitioners can combine best practice with humility, intuition and humanity taking what each child’s parents know and do as the starting point when they asks for help.

 The wholeness of families

 Without being sentimental or naïve about the vast range in composition, caring and competence of families around the world, we can acknowledge that most children start in some sort of family life being cared for by one or more parents.
-Baby and birth mother are part of a wholeness.
+Baby and birth mother are part of a first wholeness.
 This extends to embrace other family members within the close family.
-This whole family must be the concern of people who come along to help the baby or infant gain new understanding and skills.
+This whole family, in its entirety, must be the concern of people who come along to help the baby or infant gain new understanding and skills.
 This is for three reasons:

 Firstly, when a baby or infant is found to have significant disabilities that will impact on development and learning, all aspects of family life can be affected.
 This includes relationships, work, study, leisure, finance, housing and resilience.
 Families can fall apart, belief systems can change dramatically and there can be overwhelming negative emotions.
 Asking new parents to focus on their child’s needs for learning and development might not be realistic at first.
 Effective support for the family’s immediate practical and emotional needs might have to be the priority.

-Secondly, support for parents as they promote their new child’s understanding and skills is best begun in the family home in the milieu of the family and its natural daily activities.
+Secondly, support for parents as they promote their new child’s understanding and skills is best begun in the family home within the family and its natural daily activities.
 All children’s first learning is in the activities of feeding, bathing, nappy/diaper changing, moving around the room, managing clothes, playing, socialising and bedtime.
-Some clinic sessions might be necessary but activities here are in danger of not appearing relevant to child or parents.
+Some clinic sessions outside the home might be necessary but activities here are in danger of not appearing relevant to child or parents.
 Also, the child might feel unsafe in the clinical environment and therefore not ready to learn.

 A coherent and sensitive pattern of support will preserve everyone’s calmness, energy and patience and make space for stress-free quality time.